khorramk/frontend-nanodegree-arcade-game/README.md

 ## How to play the game

-to get started on the game click on the canvas then start moving the player with arrow keys on your keyboard reach the water to win the game and beware of the bugs getting in your way
+#To get started on the game:

+1.click on the canvas
+2.then start moving the player with arrow keys on your keyboard 3.reach the water to win the game and beware of the bugs getting in your way

 [play the game:enjoy](https://khorramk.github.io/frontend-nanodegree-arcade-game/)